-Standard not adopted by any official standards-setting body, but nevertheless widely used and recognized by its users as a standard.
-Well known and widely used computer file formats that are considered de jure standards include PDF, TIFF, DOC and ZIP.
+&lt;sup>3 Defined as: A standard not adopted by any official standards-setting body, but nevertheless widely used and recognized by its users as a standard.
+Well known and widely used computer file formats that are considered de facto standards include PDF, TIFF, DOC and ZIP.